rsocket/rsocket/Protocol.md

 __NOTE__: The semantics are similar to [TLS False Start](https://tools.ietf.org/html/draft-bmoeller-tls-falsestart-00).

 Immediately upon successful connection, the client MUST send a SETUP frame with Stream ID of 0.

+A client-side Requester can inform the server-side Responder as to whether it will honor LEASEs or not based on the presence of the __L__ flag in the Frame Header.

-The client-side Requester may send requests immediately if it so desires without waiting for a response from the server.
+The client-side Requester that has NOT set the __L__ flag in the SETUP frame may send requests immediately if it so desires without waiting for a response from the server.

+The client-side Requester that has set the __L__ flag in the SETUP frame MUST wait for the server-side Responder to send a LEASE frame before it can send Requests.

-If the server accepts the contents of the SETUP frame, it does nothing special.
+If the server accepts the contents of the SETUP frame, it MUST send a LEASE frame if the SETUP frame set the __L__ flag.
 The server-side Requester may send requests immediately upon receiving a SETUP frame that it accepts.

-If the server does NOT accept the contents of the SETUP frame, the server MUST send back an ERROR on Stream ID 0 and then close the connection.
+If the server does NOT accept the contents of the SETUP frame, the server MUST send back a SETUP_ERROR and then close the connection.

-A client assumes a SETUP is accepted if it receives a response to a request or if it sees a REQUEST type.
+A client assumes a SETUP is accepted if it receives a response to a request, a LEASE frame, or if it sees a REQUEST type.

-A client assumes a SETUP is rejected if it receives an ERROR with stream ID 0.
+A client assumes a SETUP is rejected if it receives a SETUP_ERROR.

 ### Negotiation

 The assumption is that the client will be dictating to the server what it desires to do.
 The server will decide to support that SETUP (accept it) or not (reject it).

-### Sequences
+### Sequences with no LEASE

+The possible sequences with no LEASE are below.

 1. Client-side Request, Server-side __accepts__ SETUP
     * Client connects & sends SETUP & sends REQUEST